George E. Terwilleger

 George E. Terwilleger (February 3, 1941 – February 26, 2012) was a member of the Ohio House of Representatives from 1993 to 2000.
 His district consisted of a portion of Warren County, Ohio.
 He was succeeded by Tom Raga.
 A bridge in Foster, Ohio, where the Old 3-C Highway crosses the Little Miami River, is named in his honor.

-Education
+Early life and education

-George E. Terwilleger received his education from the following institution:
+George E. Terwilleger was born in Cozaddale, Ohio, on February 3, 1941.
+He received his education from the following institution: